 Will UK small businesses get a simplified tax system?

-The UK tax system is notoriously complicated which is one of the reasons the conservatives have pledged (in their manifesto) to review how ‘the self-employed can be better supported’, for example, with improved access to mortgages, finance and credit whilst making the tax system easier to navigate
+Which is one of the reasons the conservatives have pledged to review how ‘the self-employed can be better supported’.
+For example, with improved access to mortgages, finance and credit whilst making the tax system easier to navigate

 Therefore, there may be big changes in the pipeline!